agrbin/snapscale-article/README.md

 ### ML principles I violated and got burnt

-**The distribution of data during prediction must align with the distribution of data during training.**
+**The distribution of data presented to the model in production must align with the validation set distribution.**

-I broke this principle multiple times.
-First, I thought that SVHN trained models would do a good job in recognizing scale weight measurement numbers.
+I thought that SVHN trained models would do a good job in recognizing scale weight measurement numbers.
 The transfer learning from the SVHN model to my problem space also didn't end up working.

-During display orientation detection, I broke this principle again - I thought that the model trained on upright display images would give a low score to input images that are not upright.
+In display orientation detection, I thought that the model trained on upright display images would give a low score to input images that are not upright.
 The score was not low - it was rubbish, sometimes high, sometimes low.

 **Be evaluation driven.**